PaoloM/Jeeves.Controller/README.md

 ### Supported microcontrollers

-The following list have been tested.
+The following ones have been tested.
 Other similar boards should work fine, but I have not validated them.

+ESP8266

 * Wemos D1 mini
 * NodeMCU DevKit v1.0 (ESP8266EX)

+ESP32

+Not yet implemented

 ### Supported sensors and actuators